-The following only relates to business courses.
 The course work mark shall only be counted for the first examination offering of any course.
 The second examination offering mark shall therefore be based entirely on the written second examination offering paper.

 SUMMARY OF COURSES

 FIRST YEAR (LEVEL 1)